MasterBuilder747/CSC210HW/README.md

 Homework assignments for intro to programming.

 You are NOT allowed to copy this code for homework.
-It is plgarism.
+That is plgarism.
 This is simply here for refrerence for improving my code.